 - Unearned Privilege

 All students, faculty and staff with an Eagle Access card are welcome to borrow our resources.
-The loan periods for books is 30 days and for videos is one week.
-Periodicals cannot be checked out.

 Check the online catalog at David L. Rice Library.